-As outlined on the Forth Valley Community Pharmacy website, community pharmacies are expected to develop a care record for each patient on methadone or buprenorphine.
+As outlined on the Forth Valley Community Pharmacy website Community Pharmacy Forth Valley.Community pharmacies are expected to develop a care record for each patient on methadone or buprenorphine.

 Please refer to the service aim and use the available aide memoires for methadone and buprenorphine to familiarise yourself with potential pharmaceutical care problems that might arise.